Federal Gun Crime Lawyer in Oakland, CA

 You may know that California judges gun crimes harshly.
 However, when the scope of your charges extends beyond state borders, the highest law of the land determines your future.

 Congress recognizes gun crimes as a national issue and has instituted several laws to crack down on offenders, some resulting in life in prison.
-Despite what you may face, federal gun charge attorney Seth Morris of Morris Law has succeeded in securing dismissals and no-time deals for those facing life in prison.
+Despite what you may face, federal gun charge attorney Seth Morris of Morris Law, A Criminal Defense Firm has succeeded in securing dismissals and no-time deals for those facing life in prison.